MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-finance.md

 > [!TIP]
 > Depending on your geographical location, some Business Central pages may contain fields that are not described in the articles listed above because they apply to local functionality or customisations. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]

-## <a name="see-related-microsoft-trainingtrainingpathsset-up-financial-management-dynamics-365-business-central" />See related [Microsoft training](/training/paths/set-up-financial-management-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/paths/set-up-financial-management-dynamics-365-business-central/)

 ## <a name="see-also" />See also